Caught in the Middle (Juliet Roberts song)

-"Caught in the Middle" is a song by British singer-songwriter Juliet Roberts, originally released in July 1993.
-In June 1994, it was re-released as a remix and became a club hit.
-It was well received among music critics, reaching number-one on both the US Billboard Hot Dance Club Play chart and the UK Dance Singles Chart (Music Week), where it peaked atop both in 1993 and 1994.
-Additionally, the song peaked at number 14 in the UK, and number 31 in Scotland, while on the Eurochart Hot 100, it reached number 43.
-It was co-written by Roberts and included on her debut album, Natural Thing (1994), and it won the Record Mirror Club Cut of the Year honour at the 1994 Music Week Awards.
-A music video was also produced to promote the single.
+"Caught in the Middle" is a song by British singer-songwriter Juliet Roberts, originally released in July 1993, by Cooltempo Records and Slam Jam.
+In June 1994, the song was re-released as a remix and became a club hit.
+Written by Roberts with Danny Poku, who also produced the song, it was well received among music critics, reaching number-one on both the US Billboard Hot Dance Club Play chart and the UK Music Week Dance Singles chart, where it peaked atop both in 1993 and 1994.
+Additionally, the single peaked at number 14 in the UK, and number 31 in Scotland, while on the Eurochart Hot 100, it reached number 43.
+"Caught in the Middle" was included on her debut album, Natural Thing (1994), and it won the Record Mirror Club Cut of the Year honour at the 1994 Music Week Awards.